Skip to main content

 (ii) Has not successfully completed service of process on the parties, the CSEA in the county in which the applicant for services resides has administrative responsibility.

-(b) When the CSEA brings an action to establish a child support order before a court and the court subsequently determines that it does not have jurisdiction to establish a child support order, the CSEA in the county in which the parent, guardian, or custodian of a child resides or the person with whom a child resides has administrative responsibility.
+(b) When the CSEA brings an action to establish a child support order before a court and the court subsequently determines that it does not have jurisdiction to establish a child support order, the CSEA in the county in which the parent, guardian, custodian, or caretaker of the child resides or the person with whom the child resides has administrative responsibility.

-(E) Administrative responsibility for the enforcement of a support order or modification of a child support order.
+(E) Administrative responsibility for the enforcement of a support order, modification, or redirection of a child support order.

 (1) When an Ohio court has issued a support order, adopted an administrative child support order, or accepted jurisdiction of a support order from another Ohio court, the CSEA in the same county as the court has administrative responsibility.